jg8481/Robot-Framework-AI-Agent-Datadriver/README.md

 This is a fully functional RPA toolkit you can start using and customizing for your needs today.
 I recommend looking at all of the example report Markdown files stored in the `automation-resources/ai-agent-output-collector/ai-agent-output` folder to get an idea of what is currently possible with the AI agent RPA automation being maintained in this project.
 More documentation will be coming soon, along with a series of related Robot Framework [Medium.com](https://medium.com/@joshua.gorospe) articles I plan to write.

 **Before running any of the automation, first make sure that all of the basic technical requirements are installed and working**, then you can run `bash ./start-ai-agent-workflow-experiments.sh Run-Datadriven-Sequential-Local-AI-Tasks ResearchORQuestions` to experiment with a basic workflow.
+To see more workflow options run `bash ./start-ai-agent-workflow-experiments.sh -h` in your terminal.

 ***

+## Thank You!

-## Big thank you to the following people and groups.
+Big thank you to the following people and groups.
 Without their open source contributions, this RPA project would not exist.

 - Pekka Klarck
 - Mikko Korpela